bartificer/programming-by-stealth/docs/pbs16.md

 ### Functions as Arguments

 To illustrate the power of function references as arguments, let’s create a function to apply an arbitrary function to every element of an array.
-Our function will take two arguments, a reference to an array, and a reference to a function.
+Our function will take two arguments, a reference to an array and a reference to a function.

 ```javascript
 // define a function to apply a function to every element in an array